AI-Hub-Admin/AutoAgent/README.md

-# AutoAgent
-Awesome Autonomous Agents Repo for public available Autonomous Agents
+# AutoAgent: Awesome Autonomous Agents Repo and Asynchronous Environment for public available Autonomous Agents

 This is the official github repo of pypi package AutoAgent (https://pypi.org/project/AutoAgent).
 This repo is intended to provide common interface of Autonomous Agents async runing, debuging, deployment.
 To contribute the AutoAgent repo, you can visit the guidelines at (http://www.deepnlp.org/blog?category=agent)

-Autonomous Agents is becoming more popular than ever and can help enterprise reduce costs and boost revenue, such as [https://blogs.microsoft.com/blog/2024/10/21/new-autonomous-agents-scale-your-team-like-never-before/](https://blogs.microsoft.com/blog/2024/10/21/new-autonomous-agents-scale-your-team-like-never-before/) and Claude's Computer Use (https://docs.anthropic.com/en/docs/build-with-claude/computer-use).
+Autonomous Agents is becoming more popular than ever and can help enterprise reduce costs and boost revenue, such as [https://blogs.microsoft.com/blog/2024/10/21/new-autonomous-agents-scale-your-team-like-never-before/](https://blogs.microsoft.com/blog/2024/10/21/new-autonomous-agents-scale-your-team-like-never-before/) and Claude's Computer Use Autonommous AI Agents(https://docs.anthropic.com/en/docs/build-with-claude/computer-use).

 ## Awesome AI Agents Resources and Public Reviews

 |  Project  | Agent Sub-Category | Developer| URL | AI Agent Reviews  |
 |  ----  | ----  | ----  | ----  | ----  |